Leeds City Council elections: Political control

 From 1889 until 1974 Leeds was a county borough, independent from any county council.
 Under the Local Government Act 1972 it had its territory enlarged and became a metropolitan borough, with West Yorkshire County Council providing county-level services.
 The first election to the reconstituted city council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
 West Yorkshire County Council was abolished in 1986 and Leeds became a unitary authority.
-Political control of the council since 1973 has been held by the following parties:
+Political control of the council since 1974 has been held by the following parties:

 Leadership

-The first leader of the reformed council in 1974, Albert King, had been the last leader of the old county borough of Leeds.
+The first leader of the reformed council in 1974, Albert King, had been the last leader of the old county borough council.
 The leaders of the council since 1974 have been:

-From 2004 until 2010 a coalition agreement between the Conservatives and Liberal Democrats saw the leadership alternate every six months between their party leaders.
+From 2004 until 2010 a coalition agreement between the Conservatives and Liberal Democrats saw the leadership formally alternate every six months between their party leaders, an arrangement was sometimes described as being joint leaders.